emilyrosenberg/emily-rosenberg/README.md

 The about page includes professional experience including my future graduation date from Code Institute, a few fun facts, and a profile image.
 It can be updated with additional qualifications in the future.

 ### Contact page
-The contact page has links to my LinkedIn and Github plus a simple form for entering contact information and sending a message.
+The contact page has links to my LinkedIn and GitHub plus a simple form for entering contact information and sending a message.
 When a user submits the form, they will see a Success page.

 ### Footer
 The footer appears on all pages.
-It has links to LinkedIn, Github, and the Contact page.
+It has links to LinkedIn, GitHub, and the Contact page.

 ### Favicon
 I used a [pencil emoji](https://favicon.io/emoji-favicons/pencil) as a favicon, building a connection to my landing page background image. <br>